The Ultimate SpaceX Pre-IPO Play: Get in Before the Big Launch

 There is another opportunity worth considering: ERShares Private-Public Crossover ETF (Nasdaq: XOVR).

-XOVR is designed to give investors exposure to late-stage private companies right before they go public.
+The ETF is designed to provide investors exposure to private companies before they go public, alongside innovative publicly traded firms operating in similar high-growth areas.

 That includes companies operating in many of the same high-growth areas driving SpaceX’s future: